 In this article, we’ll explore some of the major benefits of managed IT services in more depth.

-8 of the Biggest Benefits of Managed IT Services
+The 8 Biggest Benefits of Managed IT Services

 2. Predictable and Manageable Costs

-IT spending has a reputation for being very difficult to predict and control.
-But sometimes that’s because companies are simply not willing to put in the work needed ahead of time to find out what IT initiatives will be necessary to support their business plans, how much those initiatives will cost, and if the return is worth the investment (ROI).
+One of the main reasons for this is that companies are unwilling to put in the work needed ahead of time to determine which IT initiatives will be necessary to support their business plans, their cost, and the potential return on investment (ROI).

-Part of the good news about leveraging managed services is that you are forced to consider these factors as part of your engagement.
-And now you have a partner in that process.
-The outsourcing of IT services forces you to consider the costs and benefits of IT spending at a much more granular level – and although that sounds painful, that’s what it takes to successfully manage an IT budget.
+The good news about managed services is that you are forced to consider the costs and benefits of IT spending at a much more granular level.
+Although that sounds challenging, it’s crucial for successfully managing an IT budget.

-Remember that “predictable and manageable” doesn’t necessarily mean inexpensive.
-Good service is never cheap (and vice versa).
-And any MSP that tells you otherwise is hiding something.
+Remember that predictable and manageable don’t necessarily mean inexpensive.
+Good service is never cheap (and vice versa), and an MSP that tells you otherwise may have something to hide.

-So, what you really need to look for in an MSP, is not one that seems to promise you something for nothing – but one who knows what they are doing and that you can trust to be open and honest with you.
+What you really need to look for in an MSP, is not one that seems to promise you something for nothing.
+You need a partner that knows what they are doing and that you can depend on to be transparent and honest with you.

-- Understand and analyze the IT needs of your business
+- Understand and analyze your business’s IT needs

 - Intelligently map their service offerings to your business needs